vega/vega-lite/site/docs/mark/errorband.md

 We can customize different parts of the error band [mark definition](#properties) or [config](#config).

-For example, we can add the error band's borders and customize it by setting `borders` to `true` or adding a mark property to `borders`, such as setting `color` to `"black"`:
+For example, we can add the error band's borders and customize it by setting `borders` to `true` or adding a mark property to `borders`, such as `strokeDash` and `opacity`:

 <div class="vl-example" data-name="layer_line_errorband_2d_horizontal_borders_strokedash"></div>